Management MSc – 2022 entry

-This course is defined by its focus on developing you as a forward-looking, creative and business-savvy professional.
+This MSc is defined by its focus on developing you as a forward-looking, creative and business-savvy professional.

-The first half will give you thorough knowledge of management practice and theory.
-You’ll cover a variety of fascinating areas such as organisational theory, behaviour and practice, strategy, marketing, operations, and accounting and finance.
+The first half of the course will give you a thorough knowledge of management practice and theory.
+You’ll cover a variety of fascinating areas such as organisational theory, behaviour and practice, marketing, and accounting and finance.

-The second half of the course will equip you with practical business knowledge that will appeal to prospective employers.
-You will learn about cutting edge developments and trends in business and management.
-You’ll take part in projects designed to enable you to demonstrate your academic and professional potential in collaboration with industry professionals, work on consulting assignments, and gain international exposure.
+The second half will equip you with practical business knowledge that will appeal to prospective employers.
+You’ll learn about cutting-edge developments and trends in business and management.
+You’ll take part in projects designed to enable you to demonstrate your academic and professional potential.

 Both our 15-month and 24-month MSc Management courses enable you to spend time working in the industry.